Crane NXT (NYSE:CXT) Reaches New 52-Week High – Still a Buy?

 Crane NXT, Co.
-(NYSE:CXT – Get Free Report)’s share price hit a new 52-week high during trading on Wednesday .
-The company traded as high as $65.14 and last traded at $65.14, with a volume of 8577 shares changing hands.
-The stock had previously closed at $63.57.
+(NYSE:CXT – Get Free Report) shares reached a new 52-week high during trading on Tuesday .
+The company traded as high as $65.53 and last traded at $65.57, with a volume of 28665 shares traded.
+The stock had previously closed at $63.72.

-Several research analysts recently commented on CXT shares.
-Baird R W raised Crane NXT to a “strong-buy” rating in a research note on Thursday, October 17th.
-DA Davidson reaffirmed a “buy” rating and set a $100.00 target price on shares of Crane NXT in a research note on Monday, September 30th.
-Northland Securities reduced their target price on Crane NXT from $96.00 to $85.00 and set an “outperform” rating on the stock in a research report on Monday, October 7th.
-Finally, Robert W. Baird raised their price target on Crane NXT from $77.00 to $78.00 and gave the stock an “outperform” rating in a research report on Friday, November 8th.
+Several brokerages have commented on CXT.
+Baird R W upgraded shares of Crane NXT to a “strong-buy” rating in a research report on Thursday, October 17th.
+Robert W. Baird boosted their price target on shares of Crane NXT from $77.00 to $78.00 and gave the company an “outperform” rating in a report on Friday, November 8th.
+DA Davidson restated a “buy” rating and set a $100.00 price objective on shares of Crane NXT in a research report on Monday, September 30th.
+Finally, Northland Securities dropped their price target on shares of Crane NXT from $96.00 to $85.00 and set an “outperform” rating on the stock in a research note on Monday, October 7th.

 Crane NXT Stock Performance

-Crane NXT (NYSE:CXT – Get Free Report) last announced its earnings results on Wednesday, November 6th.
-The company reported $1.16 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $1.14 by $0.02.
-Crane NXT had a return on equity of 23.46% and a net margin of 12.18%.
-The firm had revenue of $403.50 million during the quarter, compared to analysts’ expectations of $392.44 million.
-During the same period in the prior year, the firm earned $1.09 EPS.
-The business’s revenue was up 14.3% on a year-over-year basis.
-Analysts expect that Crane NXT, Co. will post 4.26 earnings per share for the current year.
+Crane NXT (NYSE:CXT – Get Free Report) last announced its quarterly earnings data on Wednesday, November 6th.
+The company reported $1.16 earnings per share (EPS) for the quarter, topping the consensus estimate of $1.14 by $0.02.
+The business had revenue of $403.50 million for the quarter, compared to the consensus estimate of $392.44 million.
+Crane NXT had a net margin of 12.18% and a return on equity of 23.46%.
+Crane NXT’s quarterly revenue was up 14.3% on a year-over-year basis.
+During the same quarter last year, the company posted $1.09 earnings per share.
+As a group, analysts predict that Crane NXT, Co. will post 4.26 earnings per share for the current year.

-The firm also recently disclosed a quarterly dividend, which was paid on Wednesday, December 11th.
-Shareholders of record on Friday, November 29th were given a dividend of $0.16 per share.
-This represents a $0.64 annualized dividend and a yield of 1.00%.
+The company also recently announced a quarterly dividend, which was paid on Wednesday, December 11th.
+Investors of record on Friday, November 29th were paid a $0.16 dividend.
 The ex-dividend date was Friday, November 29th.
-Crane NXT’s payout ratio is currently 20.98%.
+This represents a $0.64 dividend on an annualized basis and a dividend yield of 0.96%.
+Crane NXT’s payout ratio is 20.98%.

 Hedge Funds Weigh In On Crane NXT

-A number of hedge funds and other institutional investors have recently made changes to their positions in the stock.
-State Street Corp increased its holdings in shares of Crane NXT by 1.6% in the third quarter.
-State Street Corp now owns 1,443,518 shares of the company’s stock valued at $80,981,000 after purchasing an additional 22,041 shares during the period.
-Victory Capital Management Inc. lifted its stake in shares of Crane NXT by 2.8% in the 3rd quarter.
-Victory Capital Management Inc. now owns 1,218,761 shares of the company’s stock worth $68,372,000 after acquiring an additional 33,664 shares during the period.
-Pacer Advisors Inc. boosted its holdings in shares of Crane NXT by 93.4% in the second quarter.
-Pacer Advisors Inc. now owns 1,135,065 shares of the company’s stock valued at $69,716,000 after acquiring an additional 548,155 shares in the last quarter.
-Dimensional Fund Advisors LP raised its holdings in Crane NXT by 3.2% during the second quarter.
-Dimensional Fund Advisors LP now owns 1,084,843 shares of the company’s stock worth $66,626,000 after purchasing an additional 33,460 shares in the last quarter.
-Finally, Geode Capital Management LLC lifted its position in Crane NXT by 6.4% in the third quarter.
-Geode Capital Management LLC now owns 1,000,796 shares of the company’s stock valued at $56,157,000 after purchasing an additional 60,468 shares during the period.
-Hedge funds and other institutional investors own 77.49% of the company’s stock.
+Hedge funds and other institutional investors have recently made changes to their positions in the business.
+Wilmington Savings Fund Society FSB bought a new position in Crane NXT during the 3rd quarter valued at about $32,000.
+Fifth Third Bancorp lifted its stake in shares of Crane NXT by 98.6% in the 4th quarter.
+Fifth Third Bancorp now owns 556 shares of the company’s stock valued at $32,000 after purchasing an additional 276 shares during the period. nVerses Capital LLC acquired a new position in shares of Crane NXT in the 3rd quarter valued at $45,000.
+Benjamin F. Edwards & Company Inc. increased its stake in Crane NXT by 16.3% during the 2nd quarter.
+Benjamin F. Edwards & Company Inc. now owns 1,887 shares of the company’s stock worth $116,000 after purchasing an additional 265 shares in the last quarter.
+Finally, GAMMA Investing LLC lifted its position in Crane NXT by 17.4% in the 3rd quarter.
+GAMMA Investing LLC now owns 2,567 shares of the company’s stock valued at $144,000 after acquiring an additional 380 shares in the last quarter.
+77.49% of the stock is owned by institutional investors.

 About Crane NXT